MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 Use the **Styles** panel when you want to change or add CSS declarations to an element.

-1. First, we recommend doing the preceding [View the CSS for an element](#view-the-css-for-an-element) tutorial section.
+1. First, we recommend doing the preceding [View the CSS for an element](#view-the-css-for-an-element) tutorial.

 1. Open the [CSS Examples](https://microsoftedge.github.io/Demos/devtools-css-get-started/) demo page in a new window or tab.